Jens Gjesing: VSK Aarhus

 On 19 November 2018, Gjesing was appointed as the head coach of VSK Aarhus, a merger team in which his first youth club, Vejlby IK, formed one half.
 He took over a VSK-team competing in the Denmark Series, the fourth tier of Danish football.
 The club reached promotion to the Danish 2nd Division (third tier) only six months after Gjesing was put in charge of the first team; a promotion which became a fact following a 2–0 win over FC Djursland on 15 June 2019.
 Following the promotion, Gjesing became manager of VSK, which meant that he became responsible of forming the first team as well as taking executive decisions in the footballing department.
 He stated that his objective for the club was reaching the Danish 1st Division (second tier) and introducing full-time professionalism in the footballing department, while playing attractive, attacking football.

 On 13 March 2021, Gjesing and his assistant Mads Post signed a new three-year contract, extending their tenure at VSK.

+Hobro IK

+On 11 August 2025 it was confirmed, that Gjesing had been appointed manager of his former club, Danish 1st Division side Hobro IK.